d-ries/linux-essentials/06_software/01_course.md

  ```
  Notice how it doesn't automatically remove the dependencies we talked about earlier.
 This is because there might be other packages that require this dependency.
 We can use the `sudo apt autoremove` command to remove unused dependencies.

  We also have a somewhat more agressive command to remove packages: `sudo apt purge <packagename>`.
-The difference between `remove` and `purge` is that when using `purge` it will remove any config files linked to that application aswell.
+The difference between `remove` and `purge` is that when using `purge` it will remove any config files linked to that application as well.
 When using `remove` those config files will stay on the system.

 ?> <i class="fa-solid fa-circle-info"></i> To get a list of installed software packages we can use `apt list`.
 Warning: this list can be very very long!